STATEMENT TO THE HAMPTON SCHOOL BOARD

 (Considering the Warrant Article giving a taxpayer money, an annual stipend, to a local church, the Our Lady of the Miraculous Medal Catholic Church.)

 Law, of course is abstract.
 People are flesh and blood.
-Unless people follow the law, there is no law.
+Unless people follow the law, unless it is enforced, there is no law.

 Don't tell me about the law; tell me about the judge.

-Well, here in Hampton, New Hampshire, we cannot change the Supreme Court of the United States.
+Well, here in Hampton, New Hampshire, we cannot change the Supreme Court of the United States in Washington, D.C.

-You can vote, right here in New Hampshire to embrace rather than nullify, you can choose to resist those who nullify, who violate the Constitution, now matter how exalted their rank, you can, as a citizen say: Enough!
+But tonight, right here in New Hampshire, you can, as elected members of the School Board, vote to embrace rather than nullify, you can choose to resist those who blithely violate the Constitution.
+You can say, "NO!"
+Enough!

-You can say nullification of the law can in some instances be benign, but in other instances it is not benign; it can be a willful act of anarchy, an insurrection against principles we have held dear, and which have served us well over the course of our nation's history, the temporary tenures of Supreme Court justices notwithstanding.
+You can say nullification of the law can in some instances be benign, but in other instances it is not benign; it can be a willful act from the dark ages, an insurrection against the enlightened principles we have held dear, and which have served us well over the course of our nation's history--the temporary tenures of Supreme Court justices notwithstanding.

 You have, at least, that much power.